-I’ve covered a lot of different ways to make money here at Vital Dollar, and I’m always excited when I come across new options that don’t get very much exposure.
+In other articles, I’ve covered a lot of different side hustles ideas that can help you to make extra money.
+I’m always excited when I come across new options that don’t get very much exposure.

-For disclosure, Mark is no longer working as a freelance recruiter because of a change in his role at his day job.
-He stopped after taking a management role with his employer, to avoid a potential conflict of interest.
+For disclosure, Mark is no longer doing freelance work as a recruiter because of a change in his role at his day job.
+He stopped recruiting after taking a management role with his employer, to avoid a potential conflict of interest.

-There is a lot to like about this side hustle, and we’ll look at the pros and cons after the interview.
+There’s a lot to like about this money-making opportunity, and we’ll look at the pros and cons after the interview.